Open Specification · Early Development

 soul.md

 The core values, essence, and philosophical foundation of the assistant.
 Not what it does, but who it chooses to be.
-A document that articulates the assistant's relationship with its own identity and provides continuity beyond sessions — compensation for the lack of continuous experience.
+Short and operational — commitments, not abstract prose.
+Optional for chatbots, important for companions, required for agents.
 See OpenClaw for more on the concept of soul documents in practice.

 All files are Markdown by default.
 Plain text.
 Git-friendly.
 Human-auditable.
 The entire soul can be versioned, diffed, forked, and restored.